DSSGxUK/s22_buckinghamshire/README.md

 **Points to remember**:
   1. Please ensure files are in CSV format only
-  2. Currently columns are renamed to `snake_case`.
+  2. Currently columns are renamed to `snake_case` (lowercase with spaces as _).
 You may need to add more columns to the renaming dictionary if your columns have changed or are different.
      You can find the renaming dictionary in the `src` directory in the `[TYPE]_utils.py` file where `[TYPE]` refers to whatever your data type is.
 Note *ks2* and
      *characteristics* will not currently show up in there.
   3. We assume that the CCIS datasets have a `month/year of birth` column with numeric month and year values in the form `[MONTH]/[YEAR]`.
 We don't use the date of